Does Animal Psychology Help Us Understand Humans Better?

 Animals have their behaviors, patterns, and the like.
 They act in ways that are very interesting, and we as humans tend to study them a lot in order to better understand certain phenomena.
 In many ways, understanding the behavior of animals help us understand humans better?
 In a sense, yes, it can help us understand the world around us in different ways.
 Here, we will discuss animal psychology, and whether or not it can help us understand human nature better.

 What Is Animal Psychology?

-Animal psychology is a field of psychology that studies the behaviors, and even the cognitive processes of animals that aren't humans.
+Animal psychology is a field of psychology that studies the behaviors, and even the cognitive processes of animals.
 This does involve epistemology, but it also can be a part of general psychology, along with evolutionary biology.
 The findings usually have great significance when it comes to an understanding not just animal behavior, but also human behavior as well.

 The goal of animal psychology is to look at the differences, or even the lack thereof of different animals, even looking at it at different angles, such as how the disparities are established, and even what is considered "normal" behavior for an animal.

 For example, animal psychology may look at how a dog responds to maybe certain situations, including loss, happiness, or even a situation that they can't control that makes them upset.
 Animal psychology helps us because it examines many of these traits, and from there, we can look at this and then question whether or not the trait will persist through different animals, or even through evolution.
 Animal psychology can even look to see if there are traits that are less viable, and even look at which ones will survive, and not survive.

 Cognitive Animal Psychology